Mohamad-Hussein/speech-assistant/README.md

 | [distil-large-v2](https://huggingface.co/distil-whisper/distil-large-v2)   | 756        | 5.8          | 10.1           | **11.6**      |
 | [whisper-large-v2](https://huggingface.co/openai/whisper-large-v2)         | 1550       | 1.0          | **9.1**        | 11.7          |
 | [whisper-large-v3](https://huggingface.co/openai/whisper-large-v3)         | 1550       |           |         |           |

+*Please note that the distil models are currently English only, except for ```whisper-large```, which supports transcription capabilities of multiple languages.*

 # Notes and Considerations
 - You can translate your speech to English in real-time using Whisper-Large by going to `options` and checking `Translate to English`